zirman/hacker-news/README.md

  + Glance Widget
  + Follow item with local notifications on updates
  + Chat bubbles
- + Show your reply immediately when replying
+ + Show your reply immediately
  + Highlight new items/Update items when back new or back online/Jump to unread items
  + Synchronize expanded items between devices
  + Google Play Review API